idealab-isu/de-la-mo-v2/autofiber/README.md

 ```

 ## How to run
-Take a look at `test.py` for an in-depth explanation of the relevant
+Take a look at [test.py](test.py) for an in-depth explanation of the relevant
 API calls and how they work for a variety of models.

+## Tutorial
+A short tutorial with explanations of API and images of results is located [here](doc/tutorial.md).

 ## Abaqus integration
 A function has been created and implemented in De-La-Mo to allow for